For the complete documentation index, see llms.txt. This page is also available as Markdown.

 ABC-1234

-Any columns after the seventh are treated as custom fields.
+Any columns with headers not in this list are treated as custom fields automatically.
 Gym Art Meets reads the header name and creates a matching custom field for each extra column.
 These map to meet-specific custom fields during registration.

-So if your spreadsheet has columns 8 and 9 called "Allergy Info" and "T-Shirt Size", those become custom fields automatically.
+So if your spreadsheet has extra columns called "Allergy Info" and "T-Shirt Size", those become custom fields automatically.

 Import settings